MarkWilkes/COMP3501A_project_bk_bl_mw/README.md

 - Bernard Llanos, ID: 100793648
 - Mark Wilkes, ID: 100884169

+##Game Performance

+Known Crash: On player collision with the Galleon ship model (double-sphere bodied ship).

+It should be noted that the game might struggle to run at 30fps, and may fall below.
+However, there is a simple solution to stopping this from happening.
+Under the configFiles folder in the project, there is a GameState.txt file.
+Lowering the following values may aid system performance:

+	- Be careful with the following three values.
+	- treeDepth - 3 minimum.
+	- treeLength - this determines the bounds of the game, be careful.
+	- treeLocation - change the first three values to half of the treeLength.

+	- nAsteroids - 0 possible
+	- nEnemyShipNum - 0 possible
+	- nMineNum - 0 possible

+Just incase the original treeDepth, treeLength, and treeLocation are overwritten, here are some optimal values.

+INT -- GameState::treeDepth = 4
+DOUBLE -- GameState::treeLength = 1000.0
+FLOAT4 -- GameState::treeLocation = (-500.0, 500.0, -500.0, 0.0)

+INT -- GameState::treeDepth = 5
+DOUBLE -- GameState::treeLength = 2000.0
+FLOAT4 -- GameState::treeLocation = (-1000.0, 1000.0, -1000.0, 0.0)

 ## Description
 An outer space-themed game.
 (Refer to project proposal for more details.)